Visit our You Tube page to hear more of Alane’s Lyme Disease story

 A Lyme Disease Story – Testimony

-written by Alane M. Palmer
+written by Alane M. Archer

 “Yes, I totally believe and understand the Lyme exists and too many people are suffering from it.

-I have had Lyme Disease since 1983, and it totally rocked my world.
+I have had Lyme Disease symptoms since 1983, and it totally rocked my world.
 One day I was healthy and the next I felt like something had gotten inside of me and was trying to take control over my body.
 I have learned that eating the right foods and choosing the correct nutritional supplements helps me, so Lyme does not get the better of me!

 In the 1980s, my life was full and very enjoyable.
 I was attending college and studying to be an artist.
 I spent my mornings and early afternoons in classes, late afternoons were spent studying or taking a walk along Lake Oswego.
 Evenings were spent working at the candy shop in the student union or dancing at clubs downtown with my friends.
-I started SUNY Oswego in August 1982 and my first year was great.
+I started SUNY, at Oswego in August 1982 and my first year was great.
 I decided to stay at school that summer and get ahead with some classes.

 I will never forget that summer, it was 101 degrees in upstate NY, and it was HOT!
 I lived in a house off campus, and the neighbor’s dog came to visit one day.
 I played with him for a bit and then went out on the town with my housemate Amy.
 The dog stayed at our house.
 We got in around 2am, and I climbed into bed.
 Two hours later I woke up screaming, “Amy help my legs feel like they are on fire!”
 Amy ran into my room and told me to get out of bed, there were flees and tics in the bed.
 We tossed the sheets out the window and then threw me in the shower.
 We went back to sleep, and that was that………….or so I thought.

-The next weekend was July 4th, and there was a race at Oswego Speedway I was attending.
+The next weekend was July 4th, and there was a race at the Oswego Speedway that I was attending.
 I had an ugly rash on my right leg that I did not want anyone to see.
 So in 101 degrees heat I wore jeans and a tee shirt and off I went.

 School started back full time in August, and I was feeling more fatigued than usual.
 Plus my stomach was acting weird.
 I just put up with the symptoms and did not think much of it.
 Over the next year, the fatigue and stomach pains got worse and odd neurological symptoms started.